-Peconic River Professional Review and Guide
+Peconic River Professional Guide

 "Running from west to east for roughly 15 miles to feed Flanders Bay, this stream is dammed in several places, creating warm-water impoundments.